Configurable photonic simulator for quantum field dynamics: Discussion

 We envision four main routes for generalizations and further applications.
 First, in analyzing the information dynamics of quantum fields, we have focused on pure Gaussian initial states such as the vacuum, in which case the OTA attains an elementary form.
 This was mainly motivated by the ubiquity of Gaussian states in quantum optics experiments.
 However, the OTA does not rely on simple input states.
-Given the growing range of techniques for preparing non-Gaussian states in the lab, for instance, via conditioning schemes~\cite{Walschaers2021,Chabaud2023}, the OTA is readily applicable for studying non-Gaussian scenarios.
-In this context, it is of particular interest to consider the conditioning of the particle numbers at (some of) the output modes using photon-number-resolving detectors, for which the experimental setup is precisely given by the Gaussian boson sampler.
-This would grant access to the symmetry sectors of the (local) particle number operator, which, given a suitable readout technique, could enable the readout of symmetry-resolved entanglement entropies~\cite{Lukin2019,Goldstein2018}.
+Given the growing range of techniques for preparing non-Gaussian states in the lab, for instance, via conditioning schemes~\cite{Walschaers2021,Chabaud2023,Stefszky2025}, the OTA is readily applicable for studying non-Gaussian scenarios.
+Given the inherent complexity of non-Gaussian states~\cite{Mele2025}, this approach may offer advantages over classical methods even when relying on homodyne measurements.
+In this context, it is also of interest to consider conditioning the particle numbers at only some of the output modes using photon-number-resolving detectors, for which the experimental setup is precisely given by the Gaussian boson sampler.
+This would grant access to the symmetry sectors of the local particle number operator, which, given a suitable readout technique, could enable the readout of symmetry-resolved entanglement entropies in close-to-continuum settings~\cite{Lukin2019,Goldstein2018}.

-Second, while the OTA maintains its form in time-dependent scenarios whenever the diagonalization transformation (realized by the BS layers) remains time-independent, the situation becomes substantially more complex when considering general time dependencies, which are evident, for example, in the context of cosmology~\cite{Haas2022d} and driven Bose-Einstein condensates~\cite{Lukin2019,Bluvstein2021}.
-In this case, acting with the unitary time-evolution operator on the quadratures necessitates the inclusion of time-ordering into the exponential of the corresponding symplectic matrix transformation.
-This induces time dependencies in the symplectic eigenvalues, thereby complicating the disentangling of temporal contributions in this more general setting.
+Second, while the OTA maintains its form in time-dependent scenarios whenever the diagonalization transformation (realized by the interferometers) remains time-independent, the situation becomes more complex when considering general time dependencies, as is evident, for example, in driven Bose-Einstein condensates~\cite{Bluvstein2021}.
+In this case, acting with the unitary time-evolution operator on the quadratures requires including time-ordering in the exponential of the corresponding symplectic matrix transformation.
+This induces time dependencies in the symplectic eigenvalues, thereby complicating the disentangling of temporal contributions.